The Mountain Collective Pass Buyer’s Guide for 2025/26

 The Remarkables, New Zealand ©Naruedom Yaempongsa/Shutterstock

-Aspen Snowmass marketers were among the first to help conceive and develop The Mountain Collective, and this Rocky Mountain resort complex is a key reason to consider this pass.
+Aspen Snowmass was among the first ski resorts to help conceive and develop The Mountain Collective, and this Rocky Mountain resort complex is a key reason to consider this pass.
 Few places in the United States can boast four distinct ski and snowboarding delights like Aspen Mountain (you may know it as Ajax), Aspen Highlands, Buttermilk, and Snowmass.
 All are distinct, have their own flavor and, all told, make this resort world class in virtually every way.

 The Southwestern flavor of fabled Taos Ski Valley in New Mexico is a key part of The Mountain Collective.
 The late Ernie Blake and his family created and managed Taos Ski Valley for many years.
 Today, new owners have brought the resort up to world-class standards, but the mountain remains exactly what you’d expect.